Chindians: Guyana

 In Guyana, Chinese men married Indian women due to the lack of Chinese women in the early days of settlement.
-Creole sexual relationships and marriages with Chinese and Indians were rare, however it has become more common for Indian women and Chinese men to establish sexual relations with each other and some Chinese men took their Indian wives back with them to China.
+Creole relationships and unions between Chinese and Indians were rare in the beginning, though it became less so later on as some Chinese men established relationships and intermarried with Indian women due to the scarcity of Chinese women.
+There were selective instances where Chinese men took their Indian wives back with them to China.
 Indian women and children were brought alongside Indian men as coolies while Chinese men made up 99% of Chinese coolies.